FAAM-146/vocal/README.md

 ## Checking data products

-Vocal can be used to check netCDF files against vocal projects and data product definitions.
+*Vocal* can be used to check netCDF files against *vocal* projects and data product definitions.
 To do this, use the `check` command:

     $ vocal check <file> -p <project_name> -d <definition>

 This will check the file against the project and definition specified.
 If the file is valid, the command will return with exit code 0.
-If the file is invalid, the command will return with exit code 1, and a list of errors will be printed to the console.
+If the file is invalid, the command will return with exit code 1.
+When checking against a product definition, all of the checks will be printed to the console.
+You can limit the output to warnings and errors only by using the `-w` flag, to errors only by using the `-e` flag, or to no output by using the `-q` flag.

+For example,

+    $ vocal check <file> -p <project_name> -d <definition> -e

+will check the file against the project and definition specified, and will only print errors to the console.

 A file can also be checked only against a project, without a data product definition: